WGBH-MLA/openvault3/app/views/exhibits/bibring.md

 *The Lectures in Medical Psychiatry* (1969) and edited the *The Teaching of Dynamic Psychiatry* (1968).
 Several of her publications were on general hospital psychiatry and an important paper was on normal aging "Old Age, Its Liabilities and Assets" (1966).
-In 1975, she participated in a WGBH documentary television program, *Psychoanalysis: A Personal View*, where she was interviewed by Dr.
+In 1975, she participated in a GBH documentary television program, *Psychoanalysis: A Personal View*, where she was interviewed by Dr.
 Oliver Cope, MD.
 She also gave a major address at MIT on "Freud and the Understanding of Human Nature."
 Grete L. Bibring died on August 10, 1977 in